javert-click/javert-click/README.md

 ## Starting the Artifact via [Docker](https://docs.docker.com/)
 The artifact is a .zip file available [here](https://www.dropbox.com/s/xh14f4pcanlf97p/javert-post.zip?dl=0).

-Please make sure to have [Docker](https://docs.docker.com/) installed.
+Please make sure to have [Docker](https://docs.docker.com/) installed and running.
 We recommend using the following configuration: 2 CPUs, Memory 10GB , Swap 1GB and Disk image size 59.6 GB.

 1. Download the .zip file.
 2. `cd javert-post` [javert-post being the extracted folder from the .zip file]